GunturThunder/Pont-Of-Sale-App-Using-ReactJs/README.md

 ## Description

-This named Point-Of-Sales-App can insert data, update data, delete data etc and separate by endpont
+This named Point-Of-Sales-App Using React can insert data, update data, delete data etc from the website using the react js teachnology

 #### Technologies
 ##### Backend